Leader of Merkel's CDU, Kramp-Karrenbauer, named German defense minister | DW | 17.07.2019

 The move is a surprise, as many had expected Health Minister Jens Spahn to become defense chief.
 It was doubly surprisingly because Kramp-Karrenbauer, also known by her initials AKK, had previously said she would forgo a ministerial post in favor of concentrating on party leadership.

 Kramp-Karrenbauer won a hotly contested leadership vote in December to succeed Merkel as CDU leader.
-However, since then, she has failed to connect with voters and many see her as out of touch and stiff, and lacking in the chancellor's political savvy.
+However, since then, she has failed to connect with voters and many see her as out of touch, stiff and lacking in the chancellor's political savvy.

-A former leader of the state of Saarland, Kramp-Karrenbauer is well versed in domestic issues.
-She was also the first woman to serve as the state's interior minister.

 The announcement came just hours after Merkel promised, in the wake of von der Leyen's election to the EU post, that she would decide "very quickly" on her successor.